-The Wander is reasonably priced at $179.
+The Wander is reasonably priced for a classy and useful travel backpack from this reputable San Francisco based company.
 This makes it competitive in this review, on par with similarly styled bags.

 The Timbuk2 Wander is a stylish and well-made travel backpack.
 It is best suited for professional travelers who need a bag to carry nice clothing and shoes for a few days.
 It is not the most comfortable to have on your back for a long time, so it is best for trips that require quick travel through crowded airports and several transportation styles.
 The three side handles make this bag easy to move from plane to train to tram to taxi to metro, and any other urban or suburban transit infrastructure you might encounter on your travels.